rumeysayilma/ann-hw/README.md

-# ann-hw , Plain Python-Numpy Multilayer Perceptron with Backpropagation and Momentum.
+# Plain Python-Numpy Multilayer Perceptron with Backpropagation and Momentum.

 Multilayer Perceptron Neural Network With only Raw Python This is an artifical neural network homework repo aims to help other studenst.